hRun/TA_cryptosuite/README.md

 ## Attribution

+The add-on relies on the Splunk Add-On builder[1], developed by Splunk and licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.

-The _crypt_ command uses a slightly modified version of Sybren A. Stuevel's (https://stuvel.eu/) pure-Python RSA implementation [1] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.
-This module itself relies on Ilya Etingof's pyasn1 Python module [1.2] which is licensed under BSD 2-Clause.
+The _crypt_ command uses a slightly modified version of Sybren A. Stuevel's (https://stuvel.eu/) pure-Python RSA implementation [2] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.
+This module itself relies on Ilya Etingof's pyasn1 Python module [2.2] which is licensed under BSD 2-Clause.

-Changes include the PKCS#1 v2 (OAEP) support suggested and implemented by Inada Naoki (https://twitter.com/methane) [1.3] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0. as well.
+Changes include the PKCS#1 v2 (OAEP) support suggested and implemented by Inada Naoki (https://twitter.com/methane) [2.3] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0. as well.

-The _crypt_ command also uses Richard Moore's (http://www.ricmoo.com/) pure-Python AES implementation [2] which is licensed under the MIT License, https://opensource.org/licenses/MIT.
+The _crypt_ command also uses Richard Moore's (http://www.ricmoo.com/) pure-Python AES implementation [3] which is licensed under the MIT License, https://opensource.org/licenses/MIT.

 ## License

-**This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.** [3]
+**This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.** [4]

 This roughly translates to